 - Developing everyone’s knowledge and understanding of the issues in their own environment and the wider world

-- Creating a School Development Plan based on efficient systems of self-evaluation and effective use of the school budget
+- Creating an Academy Development Plan based on efficient systems of self-evaluation and effective use of the school budget

 Our Statement of British Values